MarcelGarus/server/blog/timeless-privacy-policy.md

 ## Collection of General Information When You Visit My Website

 **Type and purpose of processing**:
-When you access my website, the server automatically records [general information](https://github.com/marcelgarus/server/blob/main/src/visits.rs), which I statistically evaluate.
+When you access my website, the server automatically receives and records general information from your computer and browser, including information about your software and hardware and the visited site.
+The exact type of information to be collected can be seen [here in the source code](https://github.com/marcelgarus/server/blob/main/src/visits.rs).
-In particular, I use them for the following purposes:
+I statistically evaluate these information – in particular, I use them for the following purposes:

 * **Administrative**: Ensuring a problem-free use of my website and evaluating its stability and performance
 * **Content statistics**: Evaluating which content is popular